-UPDATE: Winning poems will be published in Cha: An Asian Literary Journal on Friday 15 June 2018.
+UPDATE: Winning poems will be published in Issue 42 of Cha: An Asian Literary Journal—the Eleventh Anniversary Issue—scheduled for December 2018.

 To celebrate the tenth anniversary issue of Cha and to mark the twentieth anniversary of Hong Kong’s handover, we are hosting Cha International Poetry Prize 2017, in collaboration with PEN Hong Kong.

 The competition is open to ALL poets.
 Thanks to several generous sponsors from the Asia-Pacific region, including the NINJA!
 Arts Grant, we are able to offer a total prize money of US$3201 (First Prize US$1501; Second Prize US$800; Third Prize US$400 and five Commended Prizes, each US$100).
 All eight winning poems will be published in Cha.
 As ever with Cha contests, there is no entry fee.

 - Each poet can submit up to TWO poems (in English or translated into English), which should be sent to firstname.lastname@example.org with the subject line “International: Your Name”.

 - Each poem must be a translation (loosely defined) of a text (loosely defined) from/about Hong Kong or China, written originally in English or Chinese, into a poem (in English or translated into English) that is about contemporary Hong Kong.
 That is, each poem submitted to us has to be — a translation of / an adaptation of / a response to / a comment on, etc. — another text.
 Please note that all poems submitted to us should be about contemporary Hong Kong.
 (Some examples of the kind of work we are looking for: Changing and poems discussed in this World Literature Today essay.)

 - When submitting your work to us, please include the title(s) of the source text(s).

 - Each poem should not be longer than 60 lines.